 The fact that Sanford was so young when he went to prison could prompt jurors to award him more money, Hurwitz said.

 “He literally had his childhood robbed from him, and he likely will be troubled for the rest of his life because of what happened.
 So, the question is can he ever be made whole?
 They can factor in what he lost: education, job training, potential employment.
 All that was ripped out from under him.

 “Not to mention the pure trauma of having had to live in prison for the last nine years.
 I can’t even begin to think what number it would take to fully compensate him.”

 After years of fighting efforts to exonerate Sanford, Wayne County Prosecutor Kym Worthy last week announced she was dropping charges against him after the trial judge vacated his sentence.
 The decision followed an 11-month Michigan State Police investigation launched at Worthy’s request.

 State investigators turned their report over to prosecutors last month seeking murder charges for hitman Vincent Smothers, who confessed to the killings for which Sanford was convicted; his alleged accomplice, identified by Detroit News sources as Smothers’ alleged partner in crime Ernest Davis; and another man.

 State police also seek perjury charges against former Detroit Police Deputy Chief James Tolbert, who later became Flint’s police chief.

-During a July 2010 appeal hearing, Tolbert testified Sanford had drawn a sketch of the crime scene that accurately depicted the layout of the four bodies.
+During a July 2010 appeal hearing, Tolbert testified Sanford had sketched the crime scene that accurately depicted the layout of the four bodies.
 But during the state probe last year, Tolbert told investigators he had drawn the sketch.

 Worthy said the alleged perjury prompted her to drop the charges against Sanford.
 She said she’s considering whether to bring charges against Tolbert.